rbhogal/game-save-app/README.md

 * HTTP Reqeusts/Consuming an API (IGDB API)
 * CRUD operations and a database (Firebase Realtime Database)

-Did you learn a lot?
+Did I learn a lot?
 Oh yeah.
 Did it take long?
 2.5 months.
 Do I hate myself for jumping into the deep end as my first app without building up to this?
 Meh, kind of.

 ## How I worked on this project